AdityaKrishn/StockMarketRelate/README.md

 Predicting Stock Market Returns
 ========

-This repository contains the code for the portfolio project I'm working on at **Data Science Retreat** (Berlin).

 The project aim is to build a model to predict **Stock Market prices**, using a combination of Machine Learning Algorithms.

 The output of the prediction are the daily returns of S&P-500 index.
 I'm exploring two possible different problems: